• Steel Billets/Blooms by Continue Casting Blast Furnace System 1

 Determination of billet section size in addition to considering the deformation of rolled piece to have enough quantity to meet the finished productThe quality requirements, but also should consider to roll strength and rolling bite into the limitations.
 The deformation size has a great influence on the product performance.Can make the metal internal organization and deformationPerformance can not meet the quality requirements.Such as high speed steel must have enough deformation,The carbide networkTo be broken or heavy rail and seamlessSteel pipeBy the total elongation coefficient of steel ingot to the finished product usually must alsoGuarantee up to50).

-Q: How are steel billets used in the manufacturing of structural steel?
+Q: Can steel billets be used in the production of medical equipment?

-Q: How are steel billets used in the manufacturing of agricultural equipment?
+Q: Are steel billets used in the manufacturing of tools?

 Send your message to us